Knights Templar castles Britain: Fortified strongholds and preceptories across England, Scotland and Wales from medieval Crusader order

 Templar Strongholds in Britain: Myth and Reality

-No exploration of Templar Britain would be complete without a visit to Temple Church in London.
-Consecrated in 1185 by the Patriarch of Jerusalem, it served as the English headquarters of the Templars.
-Built in the distinctive round style, mirroring the Church of the Holy Sepulchre in Jerusalem, Temple Church remains one of the most iconic medieval buildings in Britain.
+Temple Church in London was the English headquarters of the Knights Templar.
+Consecrated in 1185 by the Patriarch of Jerusalem, it was built in the distinctive round style, mirroring the Church of the Holy Sepulchre.
+Temple Church remains one of the most iconic medieval buildings in Britain.

 Though not a castle, the site was defended by a precinct wall and a secure enclave, hosting royal treasure, legal documents, and elite burials.
-Within its hallowed walls lie effigies of Templar knights—weathered yet haunting reminders of the order’s presence.
+Within its walls lie effigies of Templar knights, weathered yet haunting reminders of the order’s presence.

 Rising starkly from the flat landscape of Lincolnshire, the stone tower of Temple Bruer is one of the last visible Templar buildings in England.
 This was once a thriving preceptory, home to warrior-monks who trained and prayed in equal measure.